Search Engine Optimization (SEO)

 On your mini-site, pages must be easily accessible.

 NB!
-The main reason why the assignment gets rejected is insufficient link optimization.
-Please do put effort into link optimization.
+Insufficient link optimization is one of the reasons why the assignment is not approved.
+Please do put some effort into link optimization.

 Typical mistake.
 Some students only create links that leave the optimization target page.
-This is not sufficient.
 Your optimization target page needs incoming links from other pages.

 Report